Frequently Asked Questions

-The Academy will develop innovative ways to deliver learning programs using new and emerging technology.
+The Academy is continually developing innovative ways to deliver learning programs using new and emerging technology.

-The Academy’s physical presence will be supported by a strong digital platform providing both eLearning and remote learning opportunities (courses delivered at post using digital resources).
+The Academy’s physical presence is supported by a strong digital platform providing both eLearning and remote learning opportunities (courses delivered at post using digital resources).

 How can I contact the Academy for more information?